okviz/okviz.github.io/_mydocs/glossary.md

 ## Map

-In the context of Synoptic Panel Pro, a map is an image that can be used to visualize and represent data dynamically.
+In the context of Synoptic Panel, a map is an image that can be used to visualize and represent data dynamically.
 These are not limited to geographical maps but can include a variety of other visual representations such as floor plans, city layouts, machine schematics, or anatomical diagrams of the human body.
-See also [What are Maps?](./synoptic-panel-pro/concepts/maps/index.md)
+See also [What are Maps?](./synoptic-panel/concepts/maps/index.md)

 ## Visual and Custom Visual